Modern and Medieval Languages (MML) at Cambridge

 Facilities and resources

-Our students make use of the very well-stocked MML Faculty library, the Computer-Assisted Language Learning (CALL) Facility, and the Media Centre (which has all the equipment for film studies), as well as bespoke language teaching and learning materials at the Language Centre.
+Our students make use of the very well-stocked Faculty library, the Computer-Assisted Language Learning (CALL) Facility, and the Media Centre (which has all the equipment for film studies), as well as bespoke language teaching and learning materials at the Language Centre.

 A year in...

-MML students spend their year abroad in one of three ways: they attend a foreign university, become an English-speaking assistant at a school, or do an internship with a firm.
+MML students spend their third year abroad in one of three ways: they attend a foreign university, become an English-speaking assistant at a school, or do an internship with a firm.
 In the past, some have:

-- studied art history in Rome
+- studied history at the Humboldt University in Berlin

 - conducted an orchestra in St Petersburg